 A Central European specialty, these tasty egg noodles originated in Schwaben, a region notorious for its hearty and heavily-sauced dishes.
 The name means “little sparrow” in High German, which refers to their round and dainty shape.

 Literally meaning, “wrapped in bread” in Spanish, the origins of these savory filled pastries date back to medieval Iberia.
-Today, they’re a popular snack throughout Central and South America.
+Today, they’re a popular snack throughout Latin America.

 This Tuscan, gnocchi-style pasta dumpling is typically eaten as primi piatto, or first course.
 The name translates to “poorly formed” and suits the rough-hewn shapes perfectly.
 Traditionally made with semolina, potato varieties are also popular today.

+Do you have a favorite dumpling?
 What’s the best thing you’ve ever eaten while traveling?
-Do you have a favorite dumpling?
-Tell us in the comments below, or tweet us at @goaheadtours.
+Tell us in the comments below.